visdesignlab/CVOWorkshops/_methods/creativity-guidelines.md

 - Beware that facilitators may guide the conversation to stay on topic
 - Switch off all electronic devices

-Although this may be primarily passive, consider ways to encourage _agency_ and _interest_.
+Although this method is primarily passive, consider ways to encourage _agency_ and _interest_.
 For example, it could be modified by having participants create their own guidelines for creative participation.

 #### Materials
-list of guidelines on slides or handouts
+- list of guidelines on slides or handouts

 #### References
 - A. Osborn.
 Applied imagination: principles and procedures of creative